 Read time 7 minutes

-Ever felt the need of having a backup of the most precious images stored on your system?
-Because, once the hard disk suffers a crash, its information cannot be retrieved easily unless you have a backup stored somewhere.
+Have you ever thought about creating a backup for your most cherished images saved on your system?
+In the event of a hard disk crash, recovering the information becomes challenging without a stored backup.
 There could be several reasons for photo loss, which includes manual errors and deletions, intentional or unintentional.

-In the hardware backup, users can save the data copy to the system hard drive or external devices like hard disk, pen-drive, disks, etc. The data may get lost if the backup is taken on the same system.
-While it can be used again if stored on some external devices or remote system.
+In the hardware backup, users can save the data copy to the system hard drive or external devices like hard disk, pen-drive, disks, etc. If you back up the data on the same system, there’s a risk of losing it.
+However, storing the backup on external devices or a remote system allows for reuse.

 In online backup, the data is more secure and can be accessed anytime with just the login credentials along with the internet facility.